Hello, Kristof ★ 4.8

 Signature drink: Filter coffee on Scandinavian-roast beans

-Copenhagen Coffee Lab in Principe Real, Lisbon: the Danish import that opened the city's Nordic coffee wave, espresso and pour over on light roasts.
+Copenhagen Coffee Lab in Principe Real, Lisbon, the Danish import that opened the city's Nordic coffee wave.
+Order the filter coffee, danish-roast beans.

 Signature drink: Filter coffee, Danish-roast beans